 PhD Candidates

-- Whitney (she/her/hers) is a first-year Ph.D. student in the Social and Behavioral Sciences Department.
-After completing her MPH at YSPH in 2020, she joined the Housing and Health Equity Lab, directed by Dr. Danya Keene.
-Whitney has worked on multiple projects in the lab, including Project ReSIDe, a mixed-methods, longitudinal R01 investigating the impacts of rental assistance and diabetes, and the COVID Eviction Project, a series of interviews investigating the impacts of rental moratoria during the pandemic.
+• Whitney (she/her/hers) is a third-year Ph.D. candidate in the Social and Behavioral Sciences Department.
+She is a researcher with the Housing and Health Equity Lab Whitney has worked on multiple projects in the lab, including Project ReSIDe, a mixed-methods, longitudinal R01 investigating the impacts of rental assistance and diabetes, and the COVID Eviction Project, a series of interviews investigating the impacts of rental moratoria during the pandemic.
 She is committed to understanding how housing can impact mental and physical health equity.
-Her dissertation research will focus on how housing displacement due to extreme climate events impacts individual and community health.
+Her dissertation aims to identify how housing displacement due to extreme climate events and eviction impacts individual and community health.